Argyrochosma stuebeliana: Taxonomy

 It was first described in 1909 by Georg Hans Emmo Wolfgang Hieronymus as Pellaea dealbata var. stuebeliana, based on a single leaf collected by Alphons Stübel in the Utcubamba valley.
+The type specimen is part of the material deposited as Stübel 1048 at the Herbarium Berolinense.
 In 1956, Rolla M. Tryon Jr. published a revision of American Notholaena incorporating material from the late Charles Alfred Weatherby.
 He placed var. stuebeliana in the synonymy of Notholaena dealbata, believing that it had been mislabeled.
 However, new collections made in Peru in 1960 allowed him to verify Hieronymus' original description and led him to recognize it as a species under the name of Notholaena stuebeliana.

 While Tryon considered it impossible to reasonably subdivide Notholaena into sections based on the data available at the time, both Edwin Copeland and Weatherby himself had suggested in the 1940s that a group of ferns related to N. nivea might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. stuebeliana.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. stuebeliana, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Tryon considered the species to be most similar to A. limitanea and A. dealbata of North America, sharing pinnules with long stalks lacking a joint at the pinnule base.
 However, phylogenetic studies (based on chloroplast loci) showed that specimens identified as A. stuebeliana formed a clade with A. nivea sensu lato and A. chilensis, nesting within the former.
 Furthermore, the two specimens studied did not form a monophyletic group.
 Both were apomictic polyploids, and one was (in rhizome scale features) morphologically intermediate between the other specimen and A. nivea sensu stricto, and possibly of hybrid origin.